RTeeen/Instructions-Markdown-/5)linuxVM.md

     - Update the windows for simplified installation (Optional)<br>
     - Update the windows for WSL 2 (Optional)

-- Have access to admin privileges
+- Have access to admin privileges on Windows PowerShell and CMD.
 - Access to Microsoft Store
 - Access to internet